November 17, 2009

 Land cover classification mapping has been used globally as a vehicle to assist in urban planning, transportation management, stormwater management, risk assessment, baseline information for water and air quality modeling studies, and a list of applications that continue to grow with the development of new technologies.
 The maps are derived from color-infrared imagery, not visible to the human eye, and they can reveal layers of information about individual parcels, blocks, districts, counties, or other target areas of interest.

-William Peel, from RFP Mapping, will share how several large area organizations have used this technology to assist in the planning process.
+In this program, William Peel, from RFP Mapping, shared how several large area organizations have used this technology to assist in the planning process.

 About the Speakers